 - Day 7 / Rest Day

-- There are 80 archaeological sites to explore in Glencolmcille dating back as far as 5,000 BC.
-Fresh and saltwater fishing are widely available as this area relies on fishing for a large part of its livelihood.
-These wild and remote stretches of coastline with its cliffs and headlands offer unrivalled chances for dolphin and bird watching.
+There are 80 archaeological sites to explore in Glencolmcille dating back as far as 5,000 BC.
+Also, the wild and remote stretches of coastline in this area, with its cliffs and headlands offer unrivalled opportunities for dolphin and bird watching.

 - Day 8 / Glencolmcille to Kilcar

-- From Glencolmcille the trails brings you between the hills of Contycro and Screggacula, passing Lough Unshagh and Lough Unna.
-Through the small village of Carrick.
-Carrick is a situated in the Gaeltacht area of South West Donegal, an area renowned for river fishing, sea angling and is rich in folklore and archaeology.
-It has a long tradition of hand-woven tweed and knitwear and many festivals are held throughout the year.
 From Carrick, the trail takes you south-east to the village of Kilcar, a quiet village that is also part of the Gaeltacht.
-While you are in Kilcar you will have a chance to visit one of Donegal’s finest hand-weaving and clothing manufacturing company, a skill that has been handed down from generation to generation.
-Distance: 17.5 km, Ascent: 680 m, approximate walking time 5 to 6 hours
+While you are in Kilcar, you will have a chance to visit one of Donegal’s finest hand-weaving and clothing manufacturing company, a unique skill that has been handed down in the area from generation to generation.

 - Day 9 / Depart